Table of contents

 If you came here from Step 3 in Tutorials, head back to Tutorials to finish the rest of the steps!

 A: By default, MCMICRO looks for a small number of image formats that we have verified to work.
 In principle, MCMICRO can be applied to any Bio-Formats compatible images.
 We make a distinction between images stored as single files (e.g.,

 .png) and those stored as an index file that points to other files (e.g.,

 .ndpis, etc.).
 Place all image files into the

-raw/ subdirectory and specify the file extension(s) to look for with
+raw/ subdirectory and specify the file extension(s) to look for in workflow parameters of

 for single-file image formats and

 for multi-file formats.
 Note that in the latter case, you need to specify the extension of the index file (